carobarreirov/pacman-exercise/README.md

 # pacman-exercise
 Feature of the game: displays and moves PacMan from one side of the screen to the other.

-## Name
-The name of the project.
-This name should be a descriptive, specific name for your project and what it does.
 ## Description
 A description of the project to let people know what the project is for.
 A list of features could also be added here as a sub-section.
 ## Installation